canonical/k8s-snap/tests/e2e/README.md

 For a simple way to write end to end tests, have a look at [`test_smoke.py`](./tests/test_smoke.py), which spins up a single instance, installs k8s and ensures that the kubelet node registers in the cluster.

 Make sure to use the [Harness](./tests/conftest.py) fixture.
-That way, there _should not_ be a need for extra logic to handle running the tests locally, in LXD, or Multipass.
+That way, there _should not_ be a need for extra logic to handle running the tests in LXD, Multipass, Juju or locally.

 A typical end to end test for feature `<feature>` should look like this: